Changhua: Republic of China

 After the handover of Taiwan from Japan to the Republic of China on 25 October 1945, Changhua City was established as provincial city of Taiwan Province on 25 December the same year.
 On 30 November 1951, the Changhua City Office was established and subsequently on 1 December 1951, it was downgraded to county-administered city and became the county seat of Changhua County.

 Geography

 Changhua city has plenty of flat lands, however, the flat lands are divided in two portions by the Central Mountain Range of Taiwan.
 One on the South Eastern area and the other on the North Western area.
 The North Eastern area, although being flat, is often affected by soil erosion caused by typhoons during the summer, thus is not suitable for living.

 The temperature of Changhua city on average is 22.4 °C, annually, with July being the hottest and January being the coolest.
 Annual rainfall is 1723.4 mm, June being the wettest and November being the driest.
 Rainfall decreases westward closer to the coastline.

+Climate

 Government

 Changhua contains the Changhua County Government and Changhua County Council.